Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/MRK Assignment No 02/README.md

 Here are the key steps involved in the assignment:

-API Selection: Choose an API that offers information pertinent to your project or interests.
+**1. API Selection:** Choose an API that offers information pertinent to your project or interests.
 Take into account elements like data accessibility, API documentation, required levels of authentication, and any restrictions put out by the API provider.

-APi Integration: Implement the necessary code to interface with the API using API integration.
+**2. API Integration:** Implement the necessary code to interface with the API using API integration.
 Sending HTTP queries, managing authentication (if necessary), and parsing the response data are all included in this.

-Data Extraction: Determine the precise data you wish to retrieve from the API response before beginning.
+**3. Data Extraction:** Determine the precise data you wish to retrieve from the API response before beginning.
 Utilise the proper parsing techniques to effectively extract and organise the data.
 Depending on how the API is designed, you might need to manage pagination or retrieve data from several API endpoints.

-Data Processing and Presentation: Once the data has been extracted, process and manipulate it in accordance with the requirements of the assignment.
+**4. Data Processing and Presentation:** Once the data has been extracted, process and manipulate it in accordance with the requirements of the assignment.
 You could do computations, filter the data, transform it, or visualise it in an appropriate way.

-Error Handling: Implement error-handling techniques to deal with situations like unsuccessful API requests, login problems, or unexpected results.
+**5. Error Handling:** Implement error-handling techniques to deal with situations like unsuccessful API requests, login problems, or unexpected results.
 In order to give meaningful error messages or fallback behaviour, make sure your code smoothly handles these cases.

-Documentation: Clearly and succinctly describe the intent of each function and module in your code, as well as the API endpoints utilised, any presumptions made, and how to run your programme.
+**6. Documentation:** Clearly and succinctly describe the intent of each function and module in your code, as well as the API endpoints utilised, any presumptions made, and how to run your programme.

-Testing and Validation: Test your code with various situations and input data to ensure its accuracy.
+**7. Testing and Validation:** Test your code with various situations and input data to ensure its accuracy.
 Make that the extracted data matches your expectations and is accurate, complete, and consistent.

-Presentation or Report: Create a presentation or report that emphasises your code, lists the data you pulled, and details any conclusions you came to as a result of the data you pulled.
+**8. **Presentation or Report:** Create a presentation or report that emphasises your code, lists the data you pulled, and details any conclusions you came to as a result of the data you pulled.

 **NOTE**
 Keep in mind to follow best practises for coding, including the use of proper variable names, adherence to code style rules, and modular, reusable code structure.

-# CODE

 # Results
 When the code is executed, it will retrieve API, remove duplicates, and save the information to a CSV file called "youtube.csv."